John Denny, CEO VMM

 Louise Talbot Beirne, International Programme Manager

 Lou worked in Uganda on psychosocial community development projects before moving to Ireland in 2014.
 She is an experienced fundraiser, project manager and volunteer coordinator as well as a trained counsellor.
 She loves that VMM ensures that development empowers the communities we work with, and they are the ones making the decisions about their own futures.
 She is an active member of the Lay Mission Union of Ireland and is passionate about the importance of volunteer mental health and reducing burnout among humanitarian workers.
-In her spare time she’s attempting to master circus skills and trapeze.
+In her spare time she’s an enthusiastic member of Discovery Gospel Choir, Dublin’s leading intercultural choir.

 Fiona Duignan is the Coordinator for VMM’s Short Term Volunteer Programme.
 Her main responsibility is to develop the programme that will provide opportunities for people who wish to donate a few weeks to projects in Africa, including tailor made packages to suit volunteer’s requirements.
 Prior to this Fiona has worked with NGO’s in Ireland, ensuring that legislative requirements were met, introducing best practice and procedures to ensure maximum efficiency and transparency for key stakeholders, personnel and the public.
 She has travelled to several countries as an independent researcher on social and youth justice projects and has also worked as witness protection officer for victims of torture.
 Fiona has been a human rights activist for many years and has a Masters in International Human Rights Law from NUI Galway, a BA (Hons) in Law and Administration of Justice.
 Fiona has 2 children, 2 crazy dogs, loves to cook for friends, a book worm and music lover.